-ICA Milano - Istituto Contemporaneo per le Arti continues its research dedicated to the different languages of contemporary arts and launches an annual event devoted to art and visual culture books.
-Books and Others’ first edition is curated by a team composed by Chiara Costa, editor and art historian, Dallas, graphic and creative studio founded by Francesco Valtolina and Kevin Pedron, Giovanna Silva, photographer and founder of the publishing house Humboldt Books and Alberto Salvadori, Fondazione ICA Milano’s director.
+ICA Milano - Istituto Contemporaneo per le Arti continues the investigation on the different languages of contemporary arts and launches an annual appointment dedicated to the book of art and visual culture.
+The first edition of Books and Others is curated by a team composed of Chiara Costa, editor and historian of contemporary art, Dallas, graphic and creative design studio founded by Francesco Valtolina and Kevin Pedron, Giovanna Silva, photographer and founder of the publishing house Humboldt Books and Alberto Salvadori, director of the ICA Milan Foundation.

-Within Books and Others, a jury composed by five experts will assign a prize to the best art and visual culture book published in Italy.
-The curators have invited thirty Italian editors working in the contemporary to partecipate.
-During the event, a selection of magazines and independent editorial projects proposed by Reading Room, a new Milanese space devoted to independent publishing, and by Bruno, Venice-based publishing house and bookshop special collaborator of the project, will be available to purchase.
+In addition, in the context of Books and Others, a jury of five experts will award a prize to the best book of art and visual culture published in Italy.
+The curators have invited about thirty Italian publishers active in the contemporary field to participate.
+During the event it will also be possible to purchase independent magazines and publishing projects proposed by Reading Room, a new space in Milan dedicated to independent publishing, and by Bruno, a publishing house and bookshop in Venice, special collaborators of the project.

-The cultural program of Books and Others includes the workshop September Book, led by Lorenzo Rindori and Marco Tomassoli, which intends to explore the book as a medium as a support for the artistic representation and production.
-For the occasion, 8 artists will be working in close dialogue with the participants towards the realisation of an editorial piece related to the artist’s work.
-The projects will be printed during 28th September and exhibited on 29th September.
+The cultural program of Books and Others includes the September Book workshop, a workshop led by Lorenzo Rindori and Marco Tomassoli who intends to explore the medium of books as a support for artistic representation and production.
+For the occasion, 8 artists will work in close dialogue with the participants to create an editorial work related to the artist's work.
+The projects will be printed on Saturday 28 September and set up in an exhibition that can be visited on Sunday 29 September.

-Work - Book - Work proposes an original point of view on artists’ books, intended as activator of the surrounding space.
-For each of them, the artists’ books operate at the same time with and against fetishism and commodification, which are inherently implicit within the object-book or within the book-work of art and the inherent perception of the book intended as secondary supporting material for the work of art.
-Everyone considers their own publications as possible elements for other works, which can incorporate them in various ways.
-Work-Book-Work explores the particular relationships that these artists trigger between their artworks and the desire that these latter remain tools for a future work.
+Work – Book – Work proposes an original vision of the artist's book, intended as an activator of the surrounding space.
+For each artist's books operate at the same time with and against the fetishism and commodification inherently implicit in the book-object or in the book-work of art and the equally inherent perception of the book as a secondary support material for the 'Opera.
+Each sees their publications as possible elements for other works that can incorporate them in various ways.
+Work – Book – Work explores the particular relationships that these artists trigger between their works and the desire that they remain tools for future work.